johnerick89/bookstore/README.md

 # bookstore
-Book Store service for setting up books, renting books and calculating rental charges
+Book Store service for setting up books, renting books and calculating rental charges Service deployed to heroku and how this is done
 ## Environment:
 - Python version: 3.7
 - Django version: 3.0.6